jotaen/klog/docs/Specification.md

 Each *entry* MUST appear on its own line and
 MUST be indented in one of the following ways:
-- by one “tab” (RECOMMENDED)
+- by four “spaces” (RECOMMENDED)
-- by two, three or four “spaces”
+- by two or three “spaces”
+- by one “tab”

 ### Time
 A *time* is a value that represents a point in time throughout a day